apache/whimsy/www/board/agenda/README.md

        stylesheet from [bootstrap](http://getbootstrap.com/).

      * a `<div>` element with an id of `main` followed by the HTML used to present the first page fetched from the server.
 If you want to see a different page, go to that page and hit refresh then view source again.
-This content is nicely indented and other than an abundance of `data-reactid` attributes that React uses to keep track of things, it is fairly straightforward.
+This content is nicely indented and is fairly straightforward.

-    * a few `<script>` elements that pull in react, jquery, bootstrap, and the agenda app itself.
+    * a few `<script>` elements that pull in vue, jquery, bootstrap, and the agenda app itself.
 I suggest that you leave that for the moment, we'll come back to it.

-    * an inline script that calls `React.render` with a datastructure containing all the data the app needs on the client to do navigation.
+    * an inline script that calls `new Vue` with a datastructure containing all the data the app needs on the client to do navigation.
       Most importantly, this page contains a parsed agenda.
 Mentally file that away for later consideration.